gregv12/fluxtion-server/docs/architecture/architecture_index.md

 ## Conclusion

-This architecture documentation provides a comprehensive overview of the Fluxtion Server project.
+This architecture documentation provides a comprehensive overview of the Mongoose server project.
 It serves as a reference for developers, architects, and operators working with the system.
-By understanding the architecture, you can more effectively develop, extend, and maintain applications built on the Fluxtion Server framework.
+By understanding the architecture, you can more effectively develop, extend, and maintain applications built on the Mongoose server framework.